wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-1.10.md

 - The following methods in `PowerAuthSDK` class are deprecated:
   - `changePasswordUnsafe()` - use asynchronous `changePassword()` as a replacement.

+- The following methods in `PowerAuthKeychainConfiguration` are now deprecated:
+  - `isLinkBiometricItemsToCurrentSet()` - use `PowerAuthBiometricConfiguration.isInvalidateBiometricFactorAfterChange()` instead.
+  - `isConfirmBiometricAuthentication()` - use equal method in `PowerAuthBiometricConfiguration` instead.
+  - `isAuthenticateOnBiometricKeySetup()` - use equal method in `PowerAuthBiometricConfiguration` instead.
+  - `isFallbackToSharedBiometryKeyEnabled()` - use equal method in `PowerAuthBiometricConfiguration` instead.
+  - `Builder.linkBiometricItemsToCurrentSet()` - use `PowerAuthBiometricConfiguration.Builder.invalidateBiometricFactorAfterChange(boolean)` instead.
+  - `Builder.confirmBiometricAuthentication()` - use equal method in `PowerAuthBiometricConfiguration.Builder` instead.
+  - `Builder.authenticateOnBiometricKeySetup()` - use equal method in `PowerAuthBiometricConfiguration.Builder` instead.
+  - `Builder.enableFallbackToSharedBiometryKey()` - use equal method in `PowerAuthBiometricConfiguration.Builder` instead.

 - Due to removed support of recovery codes, the following classes and methods are no longer available:
   - Methods removed in `PowerAuthSDK`:
     - `createRecoveryActivation()`